 You can’t go wrong with exploring the tree-bordered mineral springs in Saratoga Spa State Park (pictured) and the colorful woodlands of John Boyd Thacher State Park, but there’s even more to discover in Peebles Island State Park, Washington Park, Vroman’s Nose, Saratoga Battlefield, Five Rivers, Congress Park, and Albany Pine Bush Preserve.
 If the soundtrack of rushing water is what you need to enhance your fall vibes, then Cohoes Falls is sure to please.

-Find your zen deep in the woods at the Grafton Peace Pagoda, one of only two Buddhist temples in the country.
+Find your zen deep in the woods at the Grafton Peace Pagoda, one of only three found in the country.
 Surrounded by forest, it’s the perfect spot to truly savor the moment.

 Credit: @dutchapplecruises on Instagram